 Communication is key to transforming.
 It is a common need for everyone in the project.
 Adequately meeting the communication needs of everyone in the team can be the difference between success and failure.
 When communicating, consider the following:

-- Tailor messages and content – keeping everyone aligned is important but not everyone in the team need the same type of communication.
+Keeping everyone aligned is important but not everyone in the team need the same type of communication.
 The CEO will care about one level of detail while the IT director in charge of the systems will require a completely different set.
 The rest of the organization may just want to know “are we there yet” and will require something totally different.
 Monitoring engagement is a helpful way to optimize and tailor your communication.

-- Communicate often in many different forms – although email is the most common way to communicate with member of the team, sometimes it’s more effective to meet with members.
+Although email is the most common way to communicate with member of the team, sometimes it’s more effective to meet with members.
 Creating a communication plan with a variety of channels will reinforce the message for those who access multiple channels and minimize the chance that things get missed for others that have a more selective choice of channels.

 It’s rare that someone goes through a transformation and thinks “we really should have communicated a lot less” or “we spent too much time communicating”.
 Communication, when done right, maintains enrollment and excitement.
 Constantly reminding your team the importance of the transformation and the great results that can achieved is inspiring and will help motivate the members.
 It also helps identify and resolve issues.
 Open communication encourages people to work together which leads to higher productivity.